 - Pinterest: This site serves as a visual bulletin board for one’s favorite things.
 Its audience is primarily female, and it’s a great place to showcase your wares.
 Just make sure you link to your blog post.

 If you’re a B2C company, chances are your target market has their favorite places to browse.
 For B2C companies, it’s important to discover where yours are.
 Whether you’re demonstrating how to use your new widget on YouTube or you’re a car dealer repurposing your blog post into a video about why you need to change the oil on your own Chevy, you need to get your content out and in front of interested new audiences.

 If, on the other hand, you’re a B2B company, you, too, need to repurpose content in the places your target market frequents.
-Provide readers with content that either discusses the latest developments in the industry or that solves tough challenges for them, and you’ll reach businesses who’ve never heard of you before.
+Provide readers with content that either discusses the latest developments in the industry or thought leadership content that solves tough challenges for them, and you’ll reach businesses who’ve never heard of you before.

 Platforms like LinkedIn, SlideShare (make sure to have professional-looking infographics), Huffington Post, Forbes, Inc., as well as industry-specific publications, are all platforms on which you can repurpose your content.
 If you can’t get into the national publications, try to get your content on regional B2B platforms.

 One word of caution, though.
 Make sure that the website you publish your repurposed content on is of the highest quality.
 Otherwise, B2B prospects will get the impression that your products and services aren’t high-quality, either.